BradleyCanty/3-DOF-Rocket-Traj-Sim/README.md

 * the body contains the solution to the exercise; as a student it is incumbent on you to attempt a solution on your own: if you get stuck, simply refer to the working code
 **[TO DO]Additionally, a PowerPoint presentation and suggested reading are supplied for each exercise.**

-To install the dependencies, install them using the 'requirements.txt' file:
+Install the dependencies using the 'requirements.txt' file:
 1) Open your terminal or command prompt
 2) Navigate to the directory containing the file:\
    cd path/to/project